biadelmiro/UDACITY_intro_to_javascript_course/data_types_and_variables/README.md

 ## Data Types and Variables
 ### Introduction to Data Types
-- Data types are the building blocks of any programming language, because they help us organize information and determine how our programs will run.
+- Data types are the building blocks of any programming language.
+- They help us organize information and determine how our programs will run.
 - When you look on your Facebook profile, what do you see?
 Your name, the number of friends you have, the date of your last post, a list of status updates and whether you liked the comment your friend just made.
 - All this information is being gathered, calculated and presented to your friends and family visiting your profile.
 - And when you look at your bank account, what do you see?